CW3E/Ensemble-DA-Cycling-Template/README.md

 ### Archive of templates
 At the path
 ```
-${HOME}/simulation_settings/archive/control_flows/valid_date_2022-12-28T00
+${HOME}/cylc-src/valid_date_2022-12-28T00
 ```
 templates are provided for running a case study with the specified valid date of `2022-12-28T00` at which to end the forecast verification.
 Forecast initialization date times are cycled with the Cylc workflow manager and the forecast length is dynamically defined by the length of forecast time to the valid date of `2022-12-28T00`.
-Cylc and the driving simulation scripts at
+Cylc and the source task driving scripts at
 ```
-${HOME}/scripts/drivers
+${HOME}/src/drivers
 ```
-can be configured for a variety of additional types simulation execution, such as with a fixed forecast length, with the configuration options commented in the code.
+can be configured for a variety of additional types of experiment execution, such as with a fixed forecast length, with the configuration options commented in the code.

 ### Case study / configuration / sub-configuration
 Cylc will search for installable workflows at the simulation settings root directory
 ```
-${HOME}/simulation_settings
+${HOME}/cylc-src
 ```
 which is configured in the repository as the default [source workflow directory](https://cylc.github.io/cylc-doc/stable/html/glossary.html#term-source-workflow).
 A common directory naming structure must be observed with the definition of case studies and